russellballestrini/russell.ballestrini.net/content/2017-03-23-selenium-grid-on-kubernetes.rst

 .. code-block:: bash

  kubectl get pods
- kubectl run selenium-grid --image selenium/hub:2.53.1 --port 4444 kubectl get pods
+ kubectl run selenium-hub --image selenium/hub:2.53.1 --port 4444 kubectl get pods

 To access the ``deployment`` externally, we need to expose it: